 Travelling by train in Corsica is a thrilling experience!
 The island’s diminutive, bone shaking train, the 'U Trinighellu' (little train) operates along a principal line that crosses the mountains from Ajaccio to Bastia via Corte.
 It is a slower option of travelling around the island but the scenery en route is amazing and a journey along part of the route at least is very much recommended on a visit to Corsica.
 Visitors can obtain a timetable and more information from the local Tourist Office or ask your Corsican Places representative for details.
 Please note however, this service may be a little unreliable at times and departures are not always guaranteed.

 If you enjoy a challenge, discover the mountainous landscapes of Corsica by mountain bike or road bike.
 For experienced cyclists this is superb cycling terrain.
-Bike hire is widespread and at a reasonable cost.
-Visit our Cycling holidays in Corsica page for more information
+Bicycle hire is widespread and at a reasonable cost.